fadhilmch/triplets-dataset-generator/README.md

-  --number_neg_sample       Number of negative sample for each class in negative sampling [default:1] --overwrite               Overwrite the existed file --inclass_neg             Include negative sampling from the same class
+  --number_neg_sample       Number of negative sample for each class in negative sampling [default:1] --overwrite               Overwrite the existed file --inclass_neg             Include negative sampling from the same class --split                   Split the dataset into train and val
 ```